astrosmili/smili/docs/_static/install.rst

   make install

-If you can load following modules in your python interpretator, Smili is probably installed successfully.
+If you can load following modules in your python interpretator, SMILI is probably installed successfully.

 .. code-block:: Python

-  # import smili
+  # import SMILI
   from smili import imdata, uvdata, imaging

 **(IMPORTANT NOTE; 2018/04/26)**